swechhasingh/swechhasingh/README.md

 🔭 I’m actively looking for full-time Machine Learning/Software Engineer position.

-I'm pursuing a professional Master's in Machine Learning at [Mila](https://mila.quebec/en/person/swechha/), Université de Montréal.
-I did my Bachelor's in Electrical Engineering from IITK (Indian Institute of Technology Kanpur), India, in 2016.
+I'm pursuing a professional master's in Machine Learning at [Mila](https://mila.quebec/en/person/swechha/), Université de Montréal.
+I did my bachelor's in Electrical Engineering from IITK (Indian Institute of Technology Kanpur), India, in 2016.
 I have two years of experience building end-to-end ML systems in Computer Vision and NLP domain through various internships and course work.

 :pushpin: As a part of my master's degree, I did six months internship at [Korbit AI](https://www.linkedin.com/company/korbit-ai/), where I worked on a **Contextual Spelling Correction** system for data science domain, and on **recommendation system** to predict students’ pause behavior in online video lectures.